-Our social media campaign is now live!
+Our social media campaign is now live and available in 4 languages!
 It's the first of its kind in Atlantic Canada, focusing on FASD prevention and awareness.
+The campaign is available to share and download here.

 We all play an important role in FASD prevention.
-A multi-pronged approach is necessary to effectively address FASD. fasdNL has developed a cohesive FASD prevention and awareness campaign in an effort to increase support and increase dialogue surrounding individuals with fetal alcohol spectrum disorder.
+A multi-pronged approach is necessary to effectively address FASD. fasdNL has developed a cohesive FASD prevention and awareness campaign to increase support and dialogue surrounding individuals with fetal alcohol spectrum disorder.

 Our Atlantic-wide campaign addresses FASD prevention and awareness with an approach that is strength-based and supported by evidence.
 We at fasdNL recognize the stigma that is attached to fetal alcohol spectrum disorder.
 A goal of this campaign is to address the stigma associated with FASD by promoting public awareness and by delivering accurate and consistent information along with re-framing the issue to include partners, friends, and family members.
 In doing so, we aim to highlight the ways we can all support healthy pregnancies rather than placing the burden on women alone.